 What is an auto insurance score?

 Insurance scores are numerical scores used to predict the likelihood that you’ll have an accident or fill out a claim.
 They’re calculated from information on your credit reports.
 Car insurers use auto insurance scores as one of many factors to determine how much you’ll pay for car insurance in states where that is allowed.

-Certain states have banned the use of credit when calculating insurance rates, including California, Hawaii and Massachusetts.
+Certain states have banned the use of credit when calculating insurance rates, including California, Hawaii and Maryland, Massachusetts and Michigan.
 Check with your state’s insurance-regulating department to see if credit history can factor into car insurance rates in your state.

 Like with credit scores, many companies, including FICO, have come up with their own auto insurance scoring models and formulas.
 Check with your auto insurance company to see what auto insurance score it uses and who provides it.